 As well as dissociation, mechanisms that have been proposed to underlie suggested PHA include compliance (i.e. the subject is knowingly pretending) and distraction strategies during recall.
 It seems that some responsive subjects do employ these tactics, but highly suggestible, highly responsive subjects seem adept at inhibiting retrieval of the targeted material by some kind of pre-conscious mechanism (which some would identify as dissociation) that is different from those mechanisms adopted by subjects directly instructed to forget the material (David et al., 2000; see note 10).
 Consistent with this are the findings of a recent brain-scan investigation of the neural correlates of suggested PHA in highly suggestible subjects (note 11).
-(For a recent review of PHA see Mazzoni, Heap & Scoboria, in press; note 12.)
+(For a recent review of PHA see Mazzoni, Heap & Scoboria, 2010; note 12.)

 We habitually talk about memories as though they are things we have.
 But there are no such things as memories; they do not exist as entities.
 They are activities we do.
 In a previous paper (note 13) I made the analogy with waving my hand; I can refer to 'the wave' but 'When I stop waving my hand the wave does not go somewhere'.
 Thus, I engage in the act of remembering an event; when I stop doing this the memory does not go somewhere.
 It is not stored away like a file in a filing cabinet.
 Just as my hand, arm and nervous system are structured in a manner that allows me to engage in the act of waving when I choose, so my brain is structured in a manner that allows me to recall a particular event when I chose.
 In fact, the same can be said of thinking, imagining, dreaming, and anything that the brain does, including the mind: the mind is something the brain does.